GodotSteam/GodotSteam/docs/tutorials/exporting_shipping.md

 ---

+## Exporting For GDNative / GDExtension

+If you are using the **GDNative or GDExtension** version of GodotSteam, you will need to use the **normal Godot templates** either installed throught the normal editor or downloaded from their site.
+Using the GodotSteam templates with the GDNative or GDExtension version will cause you a lot of issues.

+Also take note of any additional files Godot exports for you like the godotsteam.dll / libgodotsteam.so / libgodotsteam.dylib because these must also be shipped with your game.

+---

 ## Shipping

 For Windows and Linux, shipping is relatively simple.
 You just need your game's executable, any accompanying .pck file, and the Steamworks API file.

+=== "Windows"
-- For Windows, use the steam_api.dll for 32-bit and steam_api64.dll for 64-bit.
+	Use the **steam_api.dll** for 32-bit or **steam_api64.dll** for 64-bit.
+=== "Linux"
-- For Linux, make sure you use the libsteam_api.so file from the correct folder (I am not sure why Valve did not differentiate, in naming, between 32 and 64-bit files for Linux, but they do not).
+	Make sure you use the **libsteam_api.so** file from the _correct_ folder.
+I am not sure why Valve did not differentiate, in naming, between 32 and 64-bit files for Linux, but they do not.
+=== "OSX"
+	The Steamworks redistributables are already included in your app directory so there's not thing else to add.

 Your exported game's directory should look something like this:

 ![Export Folder](/assets/images/export-ship3-1.png){ loading=lazy }

+At this point, you are ready to upload your game to Steam!
+[You can read more about that process on the offical Steamworks SDK documentation.](https://partner.steamgames.com/doc/sdk/uploading){ target="_blank" }  And, as usual, if you run into any issues, please contact us on the project's Github issues page or the Discord server.

+Let's also touch on some other small things next.

+### No steam_appid.txt Needed

 You will notice that the _steam_appid.txt_ is not included.
 This file is **only** used for running your game _outside_ of the Steam client so that it knows which game you are playing.
 When run _through_ the Steam client, Steam is aware of what game you are playing, thus it is not necessary.
 You can ship the steam_appid.txt will your game but it is not necessary or recommended.

+### OSX Differences

 As for OSX, there are a few extra steps beyond these since OSX games / apps are contained in an .app folder.
 Instead of going over it again, you can [read more about the process in the Max Exporting tutorial.](/tutorials/mac_export/)

-At this point, you are ready to upload your game to Steam!
-[You can read more about that process on the offical Steamworks SDK documentation.](https://partner.steamgames.com/doc/sdk/uploading){ target="_blank" }  And, as usual, if you run into any issues, please contact us on the project's Github issues page or the Discord server.
+### GDNative / GDExtension Caveats

+As mentioned earlier, you will also need to include the godotsteam.dll / libgodotsteam.so / libgodotsteam.dylib file that was extracted during the exporting process.

 ---